Sleep Journal

 5. Lose Weight

 Excess weight, particularly around the neck, can squeeze the airway and cause snoring.
-Losing weight can significantly reduce snoring, especially for those who are overweight or obese.
+Losing weight is a scientifically proven way to reduce snoring, especially for those who are overweight or obese.

 6. Stay Hydrated